- Kojiki, the Oldest History Book in Japan

 In addition to being Japan’s oldest work of history, Kojiki also contains ancient Japanese mythology.
 As Takeda points out, “The Kojiki contains Japanese mythology as well as ancient history.
 The Kojiki, as the oldest history, notes how Japan was formed and founded and is also a collection of mythology, conveying the fundamentals of Japanese.
 It describes how Japanese think toward nature and what a beautiful way of life should be.
 You can enjoy reading the Kojiki from many different perspectives — as a history textbook, a study on mythology or as an educational text.”

-Most Japanese Have Never Read It
+However Most Japanese Have Never Read It

 Surprisingly enough, most Japanese never have a chance to read Kojiki.
 Norie Yoshiki, student at Keio University, Tokyo comments, “My father is from Shimane Prefecture where many myths originated, so I was familiar with some of the episodes in the Kojiki at an early age.
 But I didn’t read the Kojiki in its entirety until I was at university.”